w3c/wai-tutorials/source/page-structure/headings.html.erb.md

   - H42
 ---

-Use headings to communicate organization of the content on the page.
-They allow web browsers, plug-ins, and assistive technologies provide mechanisms for users to navigate through web pages.
+Use headings to communicate the organization of the content on the page.
+Headings provide web browsers, plug-ins, and assistive technology mechanisms for users to navigate through web pages.

 ## Heading levels